shonepatil/DSC180-Replication-Project/README.md

-# Generic Simple Project Template
+# GCN and FCN Code

-This repository contains skeleton code for a generic project.
+This repository contains code for a project running GCN or FCN on SNAP datasets.

-This code does not run, as the functions are not implemented.
-There should be enough detail to illustrate how the components of the project are strung together.
+The purpose was to compare the two methods and even combine them to carry out node classification tasks on graphs.
+The current project looks at Twitch friend network data and looks to classify users as having Mature content or not.